saadalee7/CLI-Projects/README.md

 Develop a simple command line adventure game using TypeScipt, Node.js, Inquirer and Chalk.
 Run the following command to experience a CLI program: npx @saadalee7/adventure-game
+# Quiz
+Develop a simple command line quiz using TypeScipt, Node.js, Inquirer and Chalk.
+Run the following command to experience a CLI program: npx @saadalee7/quiz